asithade/hsts/README.md

 ## Description

-HSTS is HTTP Strict Transport Security, a means to enforce using SSL even if the user accesses the site through HTTP and not HTTPS.
+DS HSTS is HTTP Strict Transport Security Wordpress Plugin, a means to enforce using SSL even if the user accesses the site through HTTP and not HTTPS.

 This plugin send the proper headers for full ssl security.
 For more information on what this is and why it is important visit: http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security